kgibm/dockerdebug/fedorawasdebug/README.md

 # WebSphere Application Server Troubleshooting and Performance Lab on Docker

-A lab on Troubleshooting and Performance Tuning WAS Liberty and Traditional WAS covering various topics like CPU usage, thread dumps, garbage collection, memory analysis, profiling, and more.
+A lab on Troubleshooting and Performance Tuning WAS Liberty and WAS traditional covering various topics like CPU usage, thread dumps, garbage collection, memory analysis, profiling, and more.
 The Docker container provides a full Linux VM with GUI (see screenshots below) which runs on Windows, Mac, and Linux hosts.

 Full lab instructions: https://github.com/kgibm/dockerdebug/blob/master/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md#websphere-application-server-troubleshooting-and-performance-lab-on-docker